 - Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
-Customers should receive deliverables or iterations across regular intervals, rather than not receiving anything until final product delivery.
+Customers should receive deliverables or iterations at regular intervals.

 - Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.
-The ability to adapt to last-minute changes and quickly work in change requests at any time is critical, with minimal delay.
+The ability to adapt to last-minute changes and requests with minimal delay is critical.

-- Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
-Agile embraces short project timelines with fast turnaround of workable products.
+- Deliver working software frequently, from a couple of weeks to a couple of months, with a preference for shorter timescales.
+Agile embraces short project timelines with a fast turnaround of workable products.

 - Business people and developers must work together daily throughout the project.
-Regular communication and interaction of all stakeholders is vital to project success.
+Regular communication and interaction among all stakeholders are vital to the project’s success.